hmchen47/DataScience/ML/MLNN-Hinton/10-CombineDropout.md

     + exactly compute the geometric mean of the predictions of all $2^H$ models
     + using a softmax output group

-+ Multiple hiddent layers
++ Multiple hidden layers
-  + use dropout of %0.5$ in every layer
+  + use dropout of $0.5$ in every layer
   + testing: use the "mean net" that has all the outgoing weights halved
-    + using a net w/ all of the hidden units butthe weights are halved
+    + using a net w/ all of the hidden units but the weights are halved
     + not exactly the same as averaging all the separate dropped out model
     + a pretty good approximation and fast
   + stochastic model w/ dropout: